 Work more efficiently with sources (folders, collections, all photographs) using keyboard shortcuts and synchronize smart collections with Lightroom CC / Mobile / Web:

-- Search for folders, collections, smart collections, and published collections incrementally with just a few keystrokes.
+- Search for folders, collections, smart collections, published collections, saved prints, books, and slideshows incrementally with just a few keystrokes.

 - Change the current folder or collection in any module (Map, Web, Print, …).